 Anywhere from 2 to 5 items is usually sufficient for a typical spell but even that can be adjusted to suit your preferences.
 If you like candles, work with colors and candles.
 If you prefer crystals, then stick with various stones.
 It's up to you.

 Not all spells have to have words, but they do help you focus your energy on your intention when you are casting.
 This can be a hard part if you are not too creative.
 Just keep it simple and try to make it rhyme (though that is not necessary).
 There are a few generic magic chants on another page to help get you started.
 Of if you want a spell that is just words, try a page of magic word spells instead.
+You can also work in a few symbols instead of actual words if you prefer.

 This isn't as crucial as the other parts of how to make spells, but you can add extra power if you time your spell right.
 Pick the right day of the week or the right phase of the moon for a little magickal boost.
 Study some correspondence tables and see when is the best time for your purpose.
 If it really doesn't work for you, then anytime is fine.